EuclidProtocol/docs/docs/Architecture Overview/euclid-messaging-protocol.md

 # Euclid Messaging Protocol (EMP)

 The Euclid Messaging Protocol is a cross-chain messaging protocol that powers the entire Euclid layer.
 It allows for the communication of any pool with its respective **Virtual Pool**.
-EMP is designed from the ground up to support custom message relaying across any blockchain ecosystem including EVM-based chains, Cosmos, Solana, and beyond.
+EMP is designed from the ground up to support custom message relaying between the VSL and any blockchain ecosystem including EVM-based chains, Cosmos, Solana, and beyond.
 It provides a flexible and secure framework for transmitting messages, state, and transaction data.

 ## High Level Architecture